STAY IN TOUCH ! Our monthly email newsletter will keep you informed of new products, special offers and upcoming events.

 - Plan for Costs: Be aware of registration duties, notary fees, and agency charges.

-- Explore Schemes: Foreign buyers should account for additional fees under specific property programs.
+- Explore Schemes: Foreign buyers should account for additional fees and updated registration and transfer taxes under specific property programs.

 Get Expert Advice and Start Your Real Estate Journey Today!